MicrosoftDocs/sdk-api/sdk-api-src/content/uianimation/nn-uianimation-iuianimationstoryboard2.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IUIAnimationStoryboard2
+ - uianimation/IUIAnimationStoryboard2
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - UIAnimation.dll
 api_name:
  - IUIAnimationStoryboard2
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IUIAnimationStoryboard2 interface

 ## -description

 Defines a storyboard, which contains a group of transitions
       that are synchronized relative to one another.<h2><a id="in_this_section"></a>In this section</h2>